Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Purchase a GitHub Advanced Security license.** ✅

-### Question #80
+### Question #70

 You use Azure Pipelines pipeline to build and deploy an app named App1.

-You need to ensure that before App1 is deployed, all the code for the app passes a security validation by using a custom tool.
+You need to ensure that before App1 is deployed, **all the code for the app passes a security validation by using a custom tool**.

 What should you do?